Toadflax is a perennial that can carry harmful plant diseases while suppressing natural vegetation.

 Learn more about The City's initiatives to prevent invasive plant infestations.

-Alberta Invasive Plants Council factsheets:
+Alberta Invasive Species Council fact sheets: